Marti Belle

-Martibel Payano (born August 7, 1988) is an Dominican-American professional wrestler who is currently signed with Impact Wrestling, where she competes under the ring name Marti Belle.
+Martibel Payano (born August 7, 1988) is an American professional wrestler, best known working under the ring name Marti Belle.
 She is best known for her time with the National Wrestling Alliance (NWA), where she was a former NWA World Women's Tag Team Champion.
 She also competes on the American independent circuit under the ring name for promotions including Evolve, Shimmer Women Athletes, Shine Wrestling and Women Superstars Uncensored (WSU), for which she is a former WSU Spirit Champion and a two–time WSU Tag Team Champion.

 Professional wrestling career

 Early career (2008–2009)

 On June 12, 2008, Belle debuted for World of Unpredictable Wrestling as Tristan Spade's valet.
 She made her wrestling debut on November 7, 2009, for World of Unpredictable Wrestling, where she faced Tina San Antonio and Sweet Pea in a match that ended in a triple count-out.

 Women Superstars Uncensored (2010–2014)

 Belle debuted for Women Superstars Uncensored on March 6, 2010, teaming with Tina San Antonio in a losing effort to The Boston Shore (Amber and Lexxus).
 On April 2, Belle competed in the WSU J-Cup Tournament, where she lost in the first round to Brittney Savage.
 The next day, Belle teamed with Danny Demanto competed in the WSU King & Queen Tournament, losing to Devon Moore and Alicia.
 On June 26, Belle competed in the Uncensored Rumble III match, which was won by Jazz.
 On November 26, Belle and Tina San Antonio, collectively known as The Belle Saints, defeated Cindy Rogers and Jana to become the WSU Tag Team Champions, and they would defeat Jamilia Craft and Jennifer Cruz on the same night to retain the titles for the first time.
 At WSU's 4th Anniversary Show, Belle retained the tag titles with Jazz as her partner replacing Tina (who was injured before the event) in a three-way match against The Soul Sisters (Jana and Luscious Latasha) and The Cosmo Club (Cindy Rogers and Amy Lee).
 On May 27, Belle lost the championships to The Boston Shore.
 On April 14, 2012, Belle unsuccessfully challenged Jessicka Havok for the WSU Spirit Championship.
 On June 16, Belle defeated Havok to win the WSU Spirit Championship.
 She also competed in the Uncensored Rumble match, which was won by Lexxus.
 At Full Steam Ahead on October 13, Belle had her first successful title defense against Nikki Addams.
 Belle had another successful title defense against Ezavel Suena on October 12, 2013, but she would be attacked by Suena after the match, leading Belle to challenge Suena to a Title vs Mask rematch.
 At Mutiny on February 8, 2014, Belle lost the title to Suena, who later unmasked and revealed herself as the villainous Niya.
 Belle's reign lasted 602 days, which is the longest in WSU Spirit Championship history.